 Factors considered when determining a sanction/responsive action may include:

 - the nature, severity of, and circumstances surrounding the violation

 - previous grievances or allegations involving similar conduct

-- the need for sanctions/responsive actions to bring an end to the discrimination, harassment or retaliation
+- the need for sanctions/responsive actions to bring an end to the discrimination, harassment, or retaliation

-- the need for sanctions/responsive actions to prevent the future recurrence of discrimination, harassment or retaliation
+- the need for sanctions/responsive actions to prevent the future recurrence of discrimination, harassment, or retaliation

-- the need to remedy the effects of discrimination, harassment or retaliation on the victim and the community
+- the need to remedy the effects of discrimination, harassment, or retaliation on the victim and the community

 Time Frames for Gender-Based Discrimination and Sexual Misconduct Cases

 The time frames listed here are guides and may be extended because of circumstances.
 Each case is unique and the process for handling the incident will be impacted by factors such as the complexity of the investigation and situation, the parties’ schedules and availability, and the academic calendar.
 Generally speaking, the University will complete the investigative stage within 30 calendar days of receiving a report.
-If a judicial hearing or other student conduct processes are used, that will occur within 30 calendar days of the end of the investigation.
+If a judicial hearing or other student conduct process is used, that will occur within 30 calendar days of the end of the investigation.
 Parties will be notified of the final outcome within seven calendar days of the hearing or other action, which concludes the complaint process.
 The University will attempt to provide parties with periodic status updates.
 In no case will these time frames delay the University from providing services or enacting other measures to assist the reporting party.